ecomplus/client/README.md

 ## Get Product
 `getProduct(callback, id)`

-> It is a method to read a product object by the ID.
+> Method to read a product object by the ID.

 | Arguments | Type     | Required |
 | :---:     | :---:    | :---: |